Charlie Feathers: Style and influences

 Charlie Feathers studied and recorded several songs with Junior Kimbrough, whom he called "the beginning and end of all music".
 His childhood influences were reflected in his later music of the 1970s and 1980s, which had an easy-paced, sometimes sinister, country-blues tempo, as opposed to the frenetic fast-paced style favored by some of his rockabilly colleagues of the 1950s.
 Feathers was known for being a master of shifting emotional and sonic dynamics in his songs.
 His theatrical, hiccup-styled, energetic, rockabilly vocal style inspired a later generation of rock vocalists, including Lux Interior of The Cramps.

 Feathers' song, "That Certain Female" was featured on the soundtrack to Quentin Tarantino's 2003 film, Kill Bill: Volume 1.
-His "Can't Hardly Stand It" was featured on the follow-up Kill Bill: Volume 2 soundtrack, as well as the highly successful video game Grand Theft Auto V. A brief bit of "Can't Hardly Stand It" was also featured in the 2013 film Only Lovers Left Alive.
+His "Can't Hardly Stand It" was featured on the follow-up Kill Bill: Volume 2 soundtrack, as well as the highly successful video game Grand Theft Auto V on the game's radio station, Rebel Radio.
+A brief bit of "Can't Hardly Stand It" was also featured in the 2013 film Only Lovers Left Alive.

 Charlie Feathers' pioneering contribution to the genre has been recognized by the Rockabilly Hall of Fame.
 Bob Dylan has featured Charlie Feathers on the second season of his XM satellite radio show Theme Time Radio Hour, playing Feathers' records "One Hand Loose" (on the "Countdown" show, Dec.
 12, 2007) and "Defrost Your Heart" (on the "Cold" show, April 2, 2008).
-His song "Can't Hardly Stand It" is featured in the video game Grand Theft Auto V on the game's radio station, Rebel Radio.

 Feathers is an inductee in the Mississippi Musicians Hall of Fame.